 After we found our dog as a puppy on the beaches of Thailand and successfully flew her back to the UK with us, many people have contacted me to ask how we did it or to say how useful the information I've shared has been.
 The process of getting our dog to the UK from Thailand was a long and difficult—but shortly after we did it, we learned we'd soon need to go through it all over again.
 I have a job that requires periodic international relocation, and this time, my job would be taking us to the Middle Eastern country of Jordan.

 This article explains the process of flying a dog from the UK to Jordan, which is thankfully a lot more straightforward than getting a pet into the UK.
-We don't have any special expertise, but the following details our personal experiences of coming to the Middle East with a pet.
+We don't have any special expertise, but the following narrative details our personal experiences of coming to the Middle East with a pet.
 Packing a dog onto a plane for a journey over thousands of miles is a little like stepping into the unknown.
 Hopefully, this article will offer some useful guidance into taking those steps and bringing your furry friend with you!

 Approximate Cost of Flying a Dog to Jordan From the UK